ogarciarevett/rappi-test-be/README.md

 # rappi-test-be
-This is a backend test for rappi ( using Node Js, MongoDB, expressJs )
+This is a backend test for rappi ( using Node Js, PostgreSQL, expressJs )